robtad/Project3ver2git/[FINAL] ProLab1Project3/190201141 ve 200201147.txt

     int landingTime;
     int delay;
 } plane;

 plane planeL[25];
-plane planeP[1]; //when the input file is being read line by line(i.e., one plane at a time), planeP holds that one pending plane for a moment. plane planeT[26];
+plane planeP; //when the input file is being read line by line(i.e., one plane at a time), planeP holds that one pending plane for a moment. plane planeT[26];

-const int PLANES_IN_INPUT_FILE = 10000; //this program works for number of planes <=10000
+//const int PLANES_IN_INPUT_FILE = 10000; //this program works for number of planes <=10000
 //const int INPUT_FILE_TITLE_LENGTH = 42; //update when title length changes.

 int flagM = 1;